Stochastic particle method with birth-death dynamics: SPM-birth-death

 \subsection{The death mechanism}

-Now we have completed the introduction of the particle generation mechanism, which causes the number of particles to grow exponentially with time during the simulation.
+Now we have completed the introduction of the particle generation mechanism, which may cause the number of particles to grow rapidly with time during the simulation.
 Long-term simulations would be unfeasible without a corresponding particle annihilation mechanism to match it.
 Next, we discuss the particle annihilation mechanism in SPM-birth-death.

 In the branching random walk algorithm for the Wigner equation \cite{ShaoXiong2020, XiongShao2020Overcoming}, the highly oscillatory nature of the Wigner function causes positive- and negative-weight particles to cluster densely.
 Consequently, particle annihilation in \cite{XiongShao2020Overcoming} operates through mutual cancellation of proximal positive/negative-weight particle pairs.
 For PDE solutions exhibiting weaker oscillations, particle systems typically concentrate positive-weight particles in solution-positive regions and negative-weight particles in solution-negative regions.
 Notably, PDEs with strictly non-negative solutions may contain no negative-weight particles.
 This inherent limitation restricts annihilation mechanisms relying on positive-negative cancellation.
 In \cite{Yan2015, Yan2016}, particle annihilation is implemented via resampling: Reconstruct the PDE solution from the $N(t_m)$-particle ensemble using the Fourier bases; release memory occupied by the original $N(t_m)$ particles; sample $N(0)$ new particles from the Fourier-approximated solution; and annihilation occurs when $N(0) < N(t_m)$.